davizuku/oregex/README.md

     return False
 ```

+Checking additional properties and elaborating patterns would result in more complex code.
 Wouldn't it be awesome if we could just do a regex with those _shapes_?
 It would look like this:

 ![semi-oregex-1](img/semi-oregex-1.png)